GabrielBonassi77/Spatial-Navigation-Data-Pipeline/README.md

 ## How to Use the Data Pipeline

+To get started, the only thing you need to analyze data is the .h5 file that is produced after you analyze a video with your trained DLC network.

-To get started please download Anaconda if not already installed.
+Next, download Anaconda if you have not already done so.

 https://docs.anaconda.com/anaconda/install/windows/